 Students must use one of the services of the Center (tutoring, directed learning activities, grammar software, workshops) to use the computer lab in the Writing Center.
 Students using the computer lab must be working on Mt.
 SAC assignments.

 Students can use the computer lab for an unlimited amount of time on the day they are using a specific Center service.

-Students with scheduled tutoring appointments can use the lab any day of the week in which they have an appointment scheduled (both prior to and after the scheduled appointment).
+Students with scheduled tutoring appointments can use the lab the week before, during, and after the week in which they have an appointment scheduled.

 - To print, students need to bring a QCI print card, coins, or cash.
 No credit or debit cards are accepted.